mobilecoinofficial/forest/echopay/README.md

 ## Mobile Coin Wallet and Full Service ##

+Now for the payments enabled part of payment-enabled Signal bot.

+## Setting up a New Wallet ##

+## Use the Mobster To Interact with Full Service ##

+Running the Mobilecoin Wallet creates a Full Service instance.
+A Full Service Instance is a Client that talks to Mobilecoin consensus nodes and allows you to submit transactions and receive transactions.
+The Desktop Wallet uses Full Service to interact with the Mobilecoin Blockchain.
+You can use this instance of Full Service to create additional accounts and wallets.
+An Account for the purposes of Full Service is a collection of Wallets.

+Your Wallet is a hash on the blockchain that's tracked on the blockchain.
+One's wallet is represented by a mnemonic phrase that's created along with the wallet.
+Full Service also allows you to manage imported wallets, you can import a wallet just by knowing it's entropy.
+Therefore be very careful with your entropy.
+Your local instance of full service stores information on a local database, with your entropy.
+Be very guarded with your full service instance.
+This is why we recommend using an extra security layer such as certificate pinning to authenticate requests to your full service instance.

+You never lose your wallet if you lose your full service instance, but you would lose your transaction history.
+Full service only keeps transaction history from the point upon which a wallet is created or imported.

+it's ok to run a bot like this if you're just running locally on your computer.
+If you're trying to deploy to a server or a cloud.
+In any sort of production environment.

 - set up full-service somewhere, like locally. or with https://github.com/i-infra/cert-pinning-demo. if you use the later, you need to take the crypto_secrets file and append it to your dev_secrets.
 - put your FULL_SERVICE_URL in dev_secrets
 - set PROFILE=1